 World Naked Bike Ride (WNBR) is a global event that takes place in more than 50 cities around the world and on Saturday, 10th March it will be Cape Town’s turn to partcipate in the worlds largest naked event!

 Since 2004, cities across the world have experienced the joy of WNBR day that seeks to create environmental awareness through clean initiative such as cycling.

-Last year was the first successful Naked Bike Ride to take place in Cape Town.
+Last year was the first successful Cape Town Naked Bike Ride.
 About 200 cyclists raging from completely naked, to semi-clad to fully clothed pitched up regardless of their state of undress and made the ride a resounding success.
 This year organisers plan to make the event even bigger and better!

 Fun protest against oil dependency

 The event is a peaceful, imaginative and fun protest against oil dependency and car culture.
 It is a celebration of the bicycle and also a celebration of the power and individuality of the human body.
 Furthermore, it is symbolic of the vulnerability of cyclists in traffic and the Naked Bike Ride Team wish to create awareness of this fact.
 This naked cycle underpins massive global issues relating to the environment, global warming ad carbon emissions to name a few.

 One of its aims is to raise awareness about Cape Town’s unfriendly cycle roads.

 “We want drivers to recognise and respect cyclists.
 Cape Town suffers from an embarrassingly high per capita carbon footprint.
 Demands we are making include more non-motorised transport awareness campaigns, more bicycle lanes in Cape Town, more bicycle racks, and Metrorail making it easier for people to take bikes on trains,” said the Naked Bike Ride Team.